AloPeyk/AloPeyk-WooCommerce-Plugin/README.md

 # Alopeyk WooCommerce Shipping Method
 Include Alopeyk On-demand Delivery in WooCommerce shop shipping methods.
 **[Alopeyk](https://alopeyk.com "Alopeyk On-demand Delivery")** is Iran’s leading on-demand urban logistics platform bringing instant delivery within anyone's reach.
-It uses an extensive network of motorcycle and pickup couriers to form a logistics network that's fast, cheap and reliable.
+It uses an extensive network of motorcycle and pickup couriers to form a logistics network that's fast, cheap, and reliable.
 This plugin will include **Alopeyk** in WooCommerce shop shipping methods.

 **Here is the list of features you may look for:**